vsatyamesc/Camera3D/README.md

 > IPD is the distance between your Pupil in millimeters.
 It is set to create an illusion of depth in the eyes.

 Environment Setup:
-> After clicking "Setup Camera" The addon will add two cameras on the origin. and the Left and Right cameras will be hidden in Viewport, no need to enable those.
+> After clicking "Setup Camera" The addon will add 3 cameras on the origin. and the Left and Right cameras will be hidden in Viewport, no need to enable those.
 > Do not change the Active Camera in the Scene.
 If you've changed, set the Active Camera to "Camera3D_L" in the "Camera3D" Collection.
 > "Camera3D" is the main camera.
 You need to move this camera only, the other camera will follow its position.